IST-4P/journey-admin/README.md

-  # Admin Dashboard Design
+  # Website Design for HacMieu Journey

-  This is a code bundle for Admin Dashboard Design.
-The original project is available at https://www.figma.com/design/712iDq81i1dSdyOETUwV03/Admin-Dashboard-Design.
+  This is a code bundle for Website Design for HacMieu Journey.
+The original project is available at https://www.figma.com/design/VKBXp3fRIKtvP7CpAoaIPu/Website-Design-for-HacMieu-Journey.

   ## Running the code